narasimhan-me/EngineO.ai/API_SPEC.md

-# SEOEngine.io – API Specification (MVP)
+# SEOEngine.io – API Specification

 This document defines the main REST endpoints exposed by the SEOEngine.io backend (NestJS).
 All endpoints are prefixed with `/api` in production (e.g. `https://api.seoengine.io/api/...`) depending on deployment.

 Authentication is JWT-based unless otherwise stated.